dribnet/purvs/README.md

   * `offsetx` : x offset of the second circle relative to the first one
   * `offsety` : y offset of the second circle relative to the first one

-I have been playing with sketch.js and making another ellipse to make my letters resemble more of the letters.
-I want each letter to consist of 3 ellipses the squeeze and strech to create the letters.
-However with letters like C that are more simple I might use the ellipse to create negative space or random shapes to make the characters more funky.
+I have started working on my alphabet (in draw_letters.js and letters.js) creating symbols for the first 6 letters.
+I deceided using only circles will create more unique shapes and I wanted to continue with that however the E and F seem very similar so I may have to go for a more symbolic look.
+I also think these will clash with P and R. I changed the background colour to red in order to see where my ellipses are.
+The background will be black in the final.
 Updated preview and thumbnail image too.